-London is divided up into nine travel Zones.
-Zone 1 is the most central part of London.
-As you travel away from Central London, you pass through Zones 2-9.
-You can download a tube map from our selection of Free London Travel Maps.
+London's public transport network is divided up into nine travel zones.
+Zone 1 is in Central London and zones 6 to 9 are on the outskirts of the city.
+You can download a Tube map from our selection of Free London Travel Maps.

 Buy a Visitor Oyster Card Before You Leave Home